While breakfast is the most important meal of the day, it can sometimes get a little repetitive and boring. Unless you have ginger.

 2. Ginger tea for your daily dose of vitamin C

 Ginger tea is a popular beverage for warming up chilly winters.
-Not only is it warm and comforting, it may help calm an upset stomach.
+Not only is it warm and comforting, it may an upset stomach.
 A cup of this spicy tea in the morning would be particularly helpful in relieving nausea, motion sickness, or pregnancy-induced morning sickness.

 You can easily make your own ginger tea at home by grating gingerroot and letting it seep in boiling water for 10 minutes.
 Add sugar to taste.
 Or, find ginger tea in stores.